kumakichi/gdb-thread-names/README.md

 This script can be used within GDB to show thread names,got from backtrace in GDB.

-*Be attention that this script works only with POSIX standard thread library*
+**Attention that this script works only with POSIX standard thread library**

 # Requirements